Childbirth, Raising Children and Education

 Childcare Centers (hoikusho)

-The project is a mutual childcare support project among members who wish to receive child-rearing support and who wish to offer child-rearing support.Family Support Center (open Mon. - Sat., 10:00 - 17:00) TEL:075-682-6283
+This is a mutual childcare support system among members who wish to receive childcare support and who wish to offer such support (fee is required).

 Baba Service Pinocchio